PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-12.md

 intended fixed-point behavior or whether adjacent calls can safely share a group.
 Do not collapse those invocations without digest/runtime evidence.

+The eight Squeeze/Reshape identity calls occur in distinct recovery sweeps, including two calls separated by InstanceNorm rewriting.
+Because intervening passes can expose new round trips, their positions and count were preserved one-for-one instead of being collapsed.
+They now call `run_squeeze_reshape_identity_cleanup` with the session LayoutState.
+Its stable ID is `cleanup.squeeze_reshape_identity` in `POST_LOWERING_CLEANUP`; a single-consumer Squeeze-to-Reshape precondition avoids snapshots on irrelevant graphs, while the raw compatibility helper accepts an optional shared index and layout state.

+Verification completed with:

+- `4 passed, 23 deselected` for ordered Squeeze/Reshape positive/no-op
+  behavior, one-index construction, LayoutState pruning, snapshot avoidance, and architecture ownership;
+- `1031 passed, 5 deselected, 2 warnings in 129.68s` for the full sequential
+  direct suite.

+The next step should avoid migrating another large layout rule immediately.
+First inspect the common runner diagnostics: pass results are returned to callers but the current production runners discard them.
+Determine how to attach stable pass IDs, iteration counts, skip state, and invariant failures to `ConversionSession.diagnostics` without changing the legacy report schemas or public return dictionary.
+Add a focused contract test before wiring production sessions.

 ## Previous pause checkpoint — `fb-refactor2` after `19cb989`

 ### Completed work